ebezzam/snips-skill-mental-calculation/README.md

 Largely inspired by the [times tables quiz](https://github.com/snipsco/snips-skill-times-tables-quiz), this skill poses simple arithmetic questions to test basic addition, subtraction, multiplication, and division.

-The implementation of this App is the focus for a workshop given at LauzHack Days.
+The implementation of this App was developed for a workshop given at LauzHack Days.

 This action code will hopefully serve as a useful reference for others to create their own Apps!
 We first describe how you can deploy this App to a Raspberry Pi.
 Further below we describe some key ingredients when writing your own action code.